- UCAS code

 Deals with more advanced treatments of core physics, such as: Advanced Electromagnetism; Laser Physics; Quantum Concepts; and Solid State Physics.
 Students can choose from specialist topics including Optical Sensing and Optoelectronics.

-- 60% of those working are in a professional/managerial position six months after graduating.
+- 65% of those are in highly skilled work 15 months after graduating.

 - Engineering professionals